snk4tr/sh-utils/README.md

     * num lines to tail (defaults to 10 if not specified)

 * **find rogue** - track which program currently holds focus.
 Useful for tracking programs, whoch intercepting user's control.
 No CLI provided.

+* **start_jupyter** - start a jupyter lab (or notebook) daemon on an interactive node of a Slurm cluster.
+This particular script, when being run with `$ sbatch start_jupyter.sub`, starts the daemon on the `nvidia19` interactive node of the Hamburg Slurm cluster.
+One positional argument need to be provided: a port of the jupyter on the host machine.